Bones – Why I love them

 Bones are alive, constantly rebuilding themselves, and are WAY more than just calcium storage. #bones #calcium Click To Tweet

 I’ve spoken about the “amazingness” of the entire skeletal system on the blog, but for now, I want you to know why they’ve got my attention more than even the “blow my mind” functionality of the liver (which is why I studied the liver for my Master’s degree – the liver’s abilities blew my mind in university, and I still think it’s one of the most amazing organs).

 1. My daughter’s broken bone

-Almost exactly a year ago (Father’s day weekend 2015) my then 6 year-old daughter, who is an avid climber and has a membership at the local climbing gym, fell out of our maple tree and broke her humerus (above the elbow).
+A few years ago (Father’s day weekend 2015) my then 6 year-old daughter, who is an avid climber and has a membership at the local climbing gym, fell out of our maple tree and broke her humerus (above the elbow).

 The amazing thing is that after months of x-rays, a cast, surgery to implant temporary pins, pin removal, and more x-rays – her bone is normal!

 From the last x-rays, the orthopedic surgeon can’t even tell exactly where the fracture happened!